Joanna Troutman: Life

-Born in Crawford County, Georgia on February 19, 1818, Troutman was the daughter of Hiram Bainbridge Troutman.
-In 1839 she married Solomom L. Pope and moved to a plantation in Knoxville, Georgia called Elmwood.
+Born in Baldwin County, Georgia, United States, on February 19, 1818, Troutman was the daughter of Hiram Bainbridge Troutman.
+In 1839, she married Solomom L. Pope and moved to a plantation in Knoxville, Georgia, called Elmwood.
 The couple had four sons.
-Her husband died in 1872 and in 1875 she wed W. G. Vinson, who served in the Georgia state legislature.
-She died on July 23, 1879, at Elmwood and was buried next to her first husband.
-At the request of Texas governor Oscar Branch Colquitt her remains were transferred to the Texas State Cemetery in Austin in 1913.
+Her husband died in 1872, and in 1875 she wed W. G. Vinson, who served in the Georgia state legislature.
+She died aged 61 on July 23, 1879, at Elmwood and was buried next to her first husband.
+At the request of Texas governor Oscar Branch Colquitt, her remains were transferred to the Texas State Cemetery in Austin in 1913.
 Her portrait hangs in one of the legislative chambers of the Texas Capitol.